 196. As emerges from their Witness Statements, Ronald Copher and Bob Spence are friends and business colleagues.
-Bob Spence is a professional real estate developer, holding sizeable property investments in both the United States and Costa Rica, in part through Spence Co., a company of which Bob Spence is Manager.
-The Cophers and Mr Spence visited Costa Rica other reasons reflect the location of the property vis-à-vis the Park, are of little reliable evidential value.
+Bob Spence is a professional real estate developer, holding sizeable

-&lt;sup>156 In a number of cases, National Registry and sale/purchase transaction documents contain annotations that record that the lot in question is located wholly or partially within the Park.
+&lt;sup>160 In a number of cases, National Registry and sale/purchase transaction documents contain annotations that record that the lot in question is located wholly or partially within the Park.
 Such documentation is evident, inter alia, for lots C71, SPG1, SPG2, SPG3 and V59.
 The Tribunal has, however, been cautious about affording weight to land registry drawings, whether these indicate or do not indicate that a lot lies within the Park, as, relying on the Respondent's submissions, it appears that responsibility for land registry drawings rests with the owner of the property rather than with the State.
-Out-dated drawings, or drawings that may not for
+Out-dated drawings, or drawings that may not for other reasons reflect the location of the property vis-à-vis the Park, are of little reliable evidential value.

-Wheeler, for purposes of viewing a number of lots that were for sale.
+property investments in both the United States and Costa Rica, in part through Spence Co., a company of which Bob Spence is Manager.
+The Cophers and Mr Spence visited Costa Rica together at some point in early-mid-2003, meeting with Mr Copher's real estate agent, Pennye Wheeler, for purposes of viewing a number of lots that were for sale.
 The Cophers purchased Lots V39 and V40 shortly thereafter.
 Mr Spence bought five lots in his own name at the time, subsequently selling one of the lots, leaving him with Lots V30, V31, V32 and V33, which form one contiguous tract of land on which he planned to build a personal residence.
-In his Witness Statement, Mr Spence avers that "[a]Il four of these lots lay entirely within a distance of 125 meters from the mean high tide point east of the Pacific Ocean".
-In his Witness Statement, Mr Copher uses slightly more qualified language, viz: "I understand that all three of these lots are located entirely within a distance of 125 meters from the mean high tide point east of the Pacific Ocean."
+In his Witness Statement, Mr Spence avers that "[a]ll four of these lots lay entirely within a distance of 125 meters from the mean high tide point east of the Pacific Ocean".
+In his Witness of these lots are located entirely within a distance of 125 meters from the mean high tide point east of the mean high tide point east of the Pacific Ocean."

-- 197. Mr Spence makes no claim, in his Witness Statement, going to his knowledge at this point about the status of the properties he purchased.
+197. Mr Spence makes no claim, in his Witness Statement, going to his knowledge at this point about the status of the properties he purchased.
 Mr Copher says in his Witness Statement "I had been told that the Park went out to sea and not inland.
 The documents in the national land title registry showed that my properties had been certified as being outside the Park.
-I had been told by local counsel that I could rely on the national registry documents, as they were official." - 198.
-Based on the evidence presented by the claimants, the position is uncertain.
-A finding of constructive knowledge, however, turns on what Mr Spence and the Cophers must be deemed reasonably to have known in August 2003, not on what they aver that they were told or on what they are silent. - 199.
-Given that Mr Spence is a professional real estate developer, that he and the Cophers are friends and business colleagues, that they visited Costa Rica together to explore property purchases, that they did so with the assistance of a real estate agent and obtained other professional assistance in respect of their purchases, the Tribunal considers that, at the very least, Mr Spence and the Cophers would and should have been aware that it was highly likely that the properties they purchased fell within the boundaries of the Las Baulas National Park and were therefore at risk of expropriation in due course.
+I had been told by local counsel that I could rely on the national registry documents, as they were official."

+198. Based on the evidence presented by the claimants, the position is uncertain.
+A finding of constructive knowledge, however, turns on what Mr Spence and the Cophers must be deemed reasonably to have known in August 2003, not on what they aver that they were told or on what they are silent.

+199. Given that Mr Spence is a professional real estate developer, that he and the Cophers are friends and business colleagues, that they visited Costa Rica together to explore property purchases, that they did so with the assistance of a real estate agent and obtained other professional assistance in respect of their purchases, the Tribunal considers that, at the very least, Mr Spence and the Cophers would and should have been aware that it was highly likely that the properties they purchased fell within the boundaries of the Las Baulas National Park and were therefore at risk of expropriation in due course.